hpxmlwg/hpxml/guide/source/program_administrator/coordination.rst

 implemented in other jurisdictions, they offer valuable support for the planning process.

-If you are opening the market to multiple modeling software tools, for example, it is important to be familiar yourself with each of the different HPXML-compliant energy modeling software tools that are available in the market [THIS MAY BE A TALL ORDER AND POSSIBLY BEYOND THE CAPABILITIES/CAPACITY OF SOME SMALLER PROGRAMS.
-WE CAN'T MAKE IT SEEM THAT INTEGRATING HPXML IS A VERY HEAVY LIFT.
-NEEDS TO BE PERCEIVED AS INTENSE BUT MANAGEABLE] .
+If you are opening the market to multiple modeling software tools, for example, it is important to familiarize yourself with the different HPXML-compliant energy modeling software tools.
+Taking a demo from each of the vendors is a good place to start and gain a general understanding of how their tools work.
 Each vendor takes a different approach, which promotes innovation and helps contractors deliver high-quality proposals and energy savings feedback to customers.
 That said, it is important to understand what the market is prepared to deliver from a